2021 Western Illinois Leathernecks football team

-The 2021 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) for the 2021 NCAA Division I FCS football season.
-They were led by fourth-year head coach Jared Elliott.
-The Leathernecks played their home games at Hanson Field in Macomb, Illinois.
+The 2021 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2021 NCAA Division I FCS football season.
+Led by Jared Elliott in his fourth and final season as head coach, the Leathernecks compiled an overall record of 2–9 with a mark of 2–6 in conference play, placing in a three-way tie for ninth place at the bottom of the MVFC standings.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.